ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

   * Ubuntu kernel.
     * Performance optimised by the Ubuntu Kernel team.
     * Regularly security patches by the Ubuntu Security team.
-  * VC4/V3D (fkms) driver is enabled by default.
+  * VC4/V3D (Full KMS) driver is enabled by default.
-    * `fbturbo` driver is available if you want it, but limited to 2D accelerated window moving/scrolling on Raspberry Pi (using the BCM2835 DMA Controller).
   * Automatic online filesystem expansion.
   * Ethernet & WiFi (*on compatible models*)
   * Bluetooth (*on compatible models*)